bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_delete.rst

 As briefly described in :ref:`app_samplesheets_browse`, requests for single files can be issued or cancelled in the iRODS file list modal linked to assay shortcuts and assay rows.
-Simply click on the button on the rightmost column to create a delete request.
-To cancel requests, click on any button with the blue colour and a canceling icon.
+Simply click the button on the rightmost column to create a delete request.
+To cancel requests, click any button with the blue colour and a canceling icon.

 .. figure:: _static/app_samplesheets/irods_del_modal.png